FOSSEE/OpenPLC/OpenPLC_version_1/Experiments/2_Motor-PLC/motor.rst

 ------------

 We now know how to turn on a motor, Similarly we can turn it Off by giving another input.
 To stop motor, status of both the coils should be Reset, So in new rung we can give a switch and reset both the coils.
-Anothr switch is connected to pin number 2.
+Another switch is connected to pin number 2.